wvsharber/BeatMapSynthesizer/README.md

     ```conda activate BSMapSynth-env```

 4. Place the necessary models into the `models/` directory by downloading [this zipped folder](https://drive.google.com/open?id=1p7j0sENy0DzcMHd3iQ_LQw14j6OcKLsY) of the models.
-Unzip the folder, and place all of the files in the `models/` folder of your repo.
+Unzip the folder, and move all of the files from the unzipped folder into the `models/` folder of your repo.
+Don't just drag the unzipped folder to the `models/` folder, you need to take out the individual files.

 5. Run BeatMapSynth!
 The following line of code will output a custom Beat Saber map file in a zipped folder.